Skip to main content

 Free Template: Download our incident report form.

-Streamline Reporting: BLDR Pro includes mobile incident reporting with automatic supervisor notification, photo documentation, and corrective action tracking.
+Digital Option: BLDR Pro can handle mobile incident reporting with automatic supervisor notification, photo documentation, and corrective action tracking.